 - Traffic Calming to slow vehicle traffic

 - Curb Management to address loading and operational needs

 - Roadway Re-striping to reconfigure travel and/or turning lanes

-OakDOT staff will be conducting in-person outreach to local businesses and stakeholders in late 2021, with more events and pop-ups planned for 2022.
+OakDOT staff will be conducting in-person outreach to local businesses and stakeholders in summer 2023 to gather feedback on our 35% draft plans.
 Please enter your email into the form above and stay connected with this project!